Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 - **Slices:**

-    For spheres and conical frustrums, `Slices` defines how many divisions there are, going around the shape.
+    For spheres and conical frustums, `Slices` define how many divisions there are going around the shape.

     ![Slice](media/slices.png)